You are here

 - EANS Consortia Sign Over Agreement

-Funds are available to non-public schools that meet the following definitions below:
+Funds were available to non-public schools that meet the following definitions below:

 - K-12 Non-profit non-public school.
 Standalone Pre-K schools are not eligible to apply for funding.